 It is my absolute pleasure and honor to lead the Waterloo Institute for Nanotechnology (WIN) and serve its vibrant WIN members and their graduate students and post-doctoral fellows.
 WIN is a global leader in discovering and developing smart materials, connected devices, next generation energy systems, therapeutics and theranostics.
 These discoveries by our scientists and engineers are fundamentally changing our world and helping solve some of humanity's most pressing issues.

 Innovation at WIN happens at the intersection of traditional disciplines of natural sciences and engineering.
 Working closely with the Faculties of Arts, Environment, and Health, WIN leverages diverse perspectives to solve the complex problems of today.
 This also provides an enriching experience for our researchers and students.
 We understand that the current challenges are multifaceted and WIN cannot resolve them by working in isolation.

-At the Waterloo Institute for Nanotechnology (WIN), our focus is on research, education, facilities, and partnership.
-We are building critical mass in four key research areas with 78 faculty from 9 different departments, 198 new graduate nanotechnology fellowships, a state-of-the art 284,000 square feet $160M Mike & Ophelia Lazaridis Quantum-Nano Centre (QNC) and Canada’s largest co-operative nanotechnology engineering undergraduate program.
+Our focus is on research, education, state of the art facilities and partnerships both domestically and internationally, across Canada and around the world.
+We are building critical mass in four key thematic areas: smart materials, connected devices, next generation energy systems, and therapeutics and theranostics.
+WIN is located in the state-of-the art 285,000 square feet Mike & Ophelia Lazaridis Quantum-Nano Centre (QNC) and has Canada’s largest co-operative nanotechnology engineering undergraduate program.

 Waterloo Institute for Nanotechnology